mbborromeo/instanews-nytimes/README.md

 - Gulp
 - NPM

-# To install
+# Installation instructions from command line
 npm install

-# To run on your localhost
+# To run on your localhost (http://localhost:3000/) from command line
 gulp

 # Development steps/process